 Week 27: Letters “Aa, Bb, Cc, Dd, Ee, Ff, Gg” – practice putting in order and matching lower and upper case letters.
 Vinegar and baking soda volcanoes, writing and reading practice.

-Week 28: Make dough and watch rise with lesson in dealing with emotions (anger), puzzles, writing and letter sounds practice, hopscotch, and number matching.
+Week 28: Make dough and watch rise with a lesson in dealing with emotions (anger), puzzles, writing, and letter-sound practice, hopscotch, and number matching.

 Week 29: Play run to the shape, make string pasta necklaces, letter crafts, introduce math (1+1=2, 2+2=4), practice color mixing (green+blue=yellow, etc.).

-Week 30: Letter “Xx”, memory game with numbers, practice weighing, color brown.
+Week 30: Letter “Xx”, a memory game with numbers, practice weighing, color brown.

 Week 31: Letter “Yy”, exploring living & nonliving things, make books and telling stories (use Jesus telling parables as reference).

-Week 32: Letter “Zz”, rhyming, online learning, memory game with letters.
+Week 32: Letter “Zz”, rhyming, online learning, a memory game with letters.